Washington’s Olympic Peninsula: Best Free, Beautiful Things To Do

 We’re going to start with exploring the rainforest of Olympic National Park because there are several places you can do it and it really is epic.
 Like right out of Lord of the Rings epic.

-The best places to visit the rainforest of Olympic National Park are at the ho, at the Quinault rain forest, Queets rainforest (way off the beaten path) and at staircase.
+The best places to visit the rainforest of Olympic National Park are at the Hoh Rainforest, at the Quinault Rainforest, Queets rainforest (way off the beaten path) and at Staircase (near Lake Cushman).
 And Sol Duc too.
 Due to the rain shadow effect, the rainforest around forks Washington is some of the most dense old growth forest in the United States.
 It’s a favorite with kids and out-of-town visitors, no matter which part of the forest we visit.

-Note: each of the rainforest areas is open year-round, but is weather dependent.
+Note: each of the rainforest areas is open year-round, but access is weather dependent.

 Tip: For more information about being a lighthouse keeper as part of your Olympic Peninsula bucket list visit the website here: Lighthouse Keeper Program

 The best times to hear elk bugle on the Olympic Peninsula are from late September to mid November.
-The rut sometimes lasts that long and sometimes is quite short.
+The elk rut (elk mating season) sometimes lasts that long and sometimes is quite short.
 Keep your ears open whenever visiting though, as bugling can happen year-round.